 The job market for college students is more competitive than it has ever been in the past.
 Why?
-Because companies continue to leverage technology to do more with less people.
+Because companies continue to leverage technology to do more with less people, this is why more people are also using more advice and guidance online from websites which are matching the style of your resume and cover letter to ensure you are as employable as possible.
 So what separates the college students that have multiple job offers prior to graduation from the college grads that struggle to find their first career?

 As an investment advisor, most of our clients are business owners or executives.
 They are the folks that hold the keys to the positions that are available at their respective companies.
 Throughout our daily interaction with these clients we receive continuous feedback about: